This is a recipe for bread the easy way. No starters. No kneading no failures. Perfect bread every time.

 - Put the flour, salt and yeast into the bowl and whisk together (or stir well)

 - If you are using olive oil add it to the water then…..Add all the water at once and begin to stir with your hand (just one, the other one is holding the bowl).
-Mix from the outside collecting all the dry flour.
-You don't need to mix a lot it just needs to come together.
-There may still be bits and pieces around the bowl and it will not look smooth and mixed.
+Mix from the outside, collecting all the dry flour.
+You don't need to mix a lot, it just needs to come together.
+There may still be bits and pieces around the bowl, and it will not look smooth and mixed.
+Use a deep bowl with room for the mix to rise.
+You can also lightly oil spray the cling wrap or airtight wrap you use so the dough will not stick when it rises.)

-- Your dough will be a bubbly honey comb looking mixture.
+- Next day, the dough will be a bubbly honeycomb mixture.
 Put some flour on the bench.
-Run your fingers around the outside of the bowl to loosen the edges and then scrape the bottom of the bowl lifting up the sticky dough and putting it onto the bench.
+Run your fingers around the top of the dough, loosening the edges and then lift and fold the dough over itself a couple of times, then scrape the remainder out onto the floured bench, it will be very sticky.
 You DO NOT have to Knead it.
-Fold it gently over itself and then push together into a ball.
-Do this by using both hands to push the dough from the base inwards forming a circle.
+Push it into a ball.
+Do this by using both hands to push the dough from the base inwards going around the base forming a circle.
+The dough will start to stretch and gather, pushing the dough towards yourself from the base works best.
 DONE (2-3 minutes)

-- Lift the dough onto a piece of baking paper 30x 30 cm (12×12 in).
-List the paper and put it into the Dutch oven.
-Cut the top with scissors.
+- Lightly oil or spray a piece of baking paper 30 x 30 cm (12×12 in) or just a round piece for the base of the baker).
+Put the dough ball onto the paper Lift the paper and put it into the Dutch oven.
+Cut the top of the dough with scissors.
 Cut very deep indets in around 3-4 places.
 This will allow the bread to expand.
 Put the lid on and set aside.